YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 .. note::
    In this book, instances {A, B, C...} denote systems of record (BC replication) and instances {P, Q, R...} denote instances that are not systems of record and which include the results of supplementary business logic.

 YottaDB replication is asynchronous, which in turn means that the source and receiver ends of a replication connection are at an identical state when there is no activity underway.
 To maintain consistency, and to restore it when restarting a replication connection, instances maintain a common, mutually coherent, instance-wide serial number called a journal sequence number.
-Each journal sequence number is tagged with two fields that identify the source of the update- a stream # that can take on values 0 through 15 and a stream sequence number (the journal sequence number of the update on the originating instance).
+Each journal sequence number is tagged with two fields that identify the source of the update - a stream # that can take on values 0 through 15 and a stream sequence number (the journal sequence number of the update on the originating instance).
 Because replication deals with an entire global variable namespace, regardless of the mapping of global variables to database files, all updates participate in this numbering, even when modifying different database files.
 Each transaction (all updates bracketed by a pair TSTART/TCOMMIT commands) has a journal sequence number, as does each update outside a transaction (so-called mini-transactions).

 On instances that do not include updates from supplementary logic, the journal sequence number and the stream sequence number are the same.